fireship-io/fireship.io/hugo/content/contributors/jarrett-helton.md

   github: https://github.com/JayHelton
 ---

 Jarrett is a code enthusiast from the Central Michigan area.
 He is a jack-of-all-trades engineer with experiences in just about everything you can shake a stick at.
 When not slangin' code for federal health care contracts, he finds enjoyment with side projects through different LLCs and is always open for more consultations.
-On the occasion he is not coding or sleeping, you can find chilling with his wife and daughter.
+On the occasion he is not coding or sleeping, you can find him chilling with his wife and daughter.